dodobird1/dododual/README.md

 # DoDoDual 🕊️⚡

 **DoDoDual** is an efficient, two-stage deep learning framework for music game chart generation, currently specifically targeting **osu!mania**.
 Developed by **dodobird1**, it leverages a decoupled architecture to first detect rhythmic onsets and then generate complex patterns, making the chart generation process both stable and high-quality.
+> ⚠️ **USE THIS MODEL RESPONSIBLY**
+> Disclose any use of AI in the creation of beatmaps.
+The creator of this model is not responsible for any consequences caused by using this model, especially for plagiarism or any kind of violation of copyright.

 ## 🌟 Overview